Change Management Policy

 The purpose of this policy is to:

-- Reduce the impact of changes on other tasks/projects
+- to reduce the impact of changes on other tasks/projects

-- Share knowledge with the University Help Desk regarding infrastructure modifications
+- to share knowledge with the University Help Desk regarding infrastructure modifications

 The following outlines the process for submitting, reviewing, approving, deferring and closing technology change items.

 Change requests are to be submitted via the ITS Change Management Application by the owner of the change.
 The change should not be completed until reviewed and approved according to procedures defined within this policy.
 All sections of the change request should be completed in a thorough manner.
 The documentation must identify the scope of the change, areas affected, back-out process, testing completed, communication plan and planned date of deployment.
 This to be done at a level to ensure the scope as described can be accomplished and to provide assurance that the change will have the desired result.
 Once a change request is submitted it will be known as a change item and is assigned a change number.

 Any change item affecting the high security (PCI-DSS) environment should be noted as such with any additional fields/requirements completed appropriately.

 New change items are reviewed during the change meeting.
 The leader of the change meeting is to review each pending change item with the group to ensure all attending understand the change and its dependencies.
 Items that are understood and agreed to by all are motioned for approval.
 Any incomplete requests will be held or deferred as decided on during the change meeting.

 Authorization of a change item occurs after the change is reviewed and depends on the priority of the item as described in the table below.